Hercules Mataʻafa

-Hercules Mata'afa (born September 18, 1995) is an American former professional football defensive end in the National Football League (NFL).
+Hercules Mataʻafa (born September 18, 1995) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Washington State Cougars, earning consensus All-American honors in 2017.
 He signed as an undrafted free agent with the Minnesota Vikings in 2018.

 College career

-Mata'afa attended and played college football at Washington State.
-As a junior in 2017, Mata'afa was a consensus All-American and was named the Polynesian College Football Player of the Year.
+Mataʻafa attended and played college football at Washington State University.
+As a junior in 2017, Mataʻafa was a consensus All-American and was named the Polynesian College Football Player of the Year.
 He was also named the Pac-12 Defensive Player of the Year by the Associated Press.
-On December 31, 2017, Mata'afa declared his intentions to enter the 2018 NFL draft.
+On December 31, 2017, Mataʻafa declared his intentions to enter the 2018 NFL draft.